 Most Licensed Insolvency Trustees, including the ones at Farber, offer a free consultation.
 This is a great opportunity to discuss your financial situation, understand the costs involved, and figure out if a consumer proposal is the right choice for you.
 It is a no-pressure way to get the information you need without worrying about having to commit on the spot.

-Once you know how much your consumer proposal will cost, it is important to plan for the monthly manageable payment amount in your budget, from which the fees come out of automatically.
+Once you know how much your consumer proposal will cost, it is important to plan for the monthly manageable payment amount in your budget, from which the fees come out automatically.
 Since the monthly payment amount and the fees are spread out over the course of the proposal, it is easier to work them into your monthly expenses.
-This way, you can stay on track financially while you’re working to get out of debt.
+This way, you can stay on track financially while you are working to get out of debt.

 A common question people have is whether they can get a credit card while they are in a consumer proposal.
 The short answer is yes, but it might not be as straightforward as before.
 While you might find it challenging to get a regular credit card, many people opt for a secured credit card or prepaid card instead.
 This type of card requires a security deposit, but it can be a helpful tool for rebuilding your credit during your consumer proposal.